javascript-obfuscator/javascript-obfuscator/README.md

 ##### :warning: this option **WILL** break your code in most cases.
 Enable it only if you know what it does!

 Enables renaming of property names.
+All built-in DOM properties and properties in core JavaScript classes will be ignored.

 To set format of renamed property names use [`identifierNamesGenerator`](#identifierNamesGenerator) option.